Johnson & Johnson (JNJ) Stock Analysis

 What does Johnson & Johnson do?

-JNJ generates revenue through two primary segments: Innovative Medicine, which develops and sells prescription drugs for oncology, immunology, neuroscience, and infectious diseases; and MedTech, which manufactures surgical instruments, orthopedic implants, cardiovascular devices, and vision products sold to hospitals and healthcare professionals.
-The company operates a vertically integrated model spanning R&D, manufacturing, and direct distribution through wholesalers and retailers.
-With a gross margin of 68%, JNJ demonstrates pricing power and operational efficiency typical of established pharmaceutical and device manufacturers.
+JNJ generates revenue through two primary segments: Innovative Medicine, which develops and sells prescription pharmaceuticals across oncology, immunology, neuroscience, and infectious disease; and MedTech, which manufactures surgical instruments, orthopedic devices, cardiovascular products, and vision-care solutions sold to hospitals, physicians, and healthcare systems worldwide.
+The company operates an integrated model spanning research, manufacturing, and distribution, with products reaching end-users through wholesalers, retailers, and direct healthcare provider relationships.
+This dual-segment structure provides revenue diversification across both high-margin pharmaceuticals and medical device categories.

 Bull case